-There’s nothing better than a cooling glass of iced tea when it’s hot outside.
-Don’t ruin it by heating up your kitchen by boiling the water on your stove.
-Once you try my summer Instant Pot Iced Tea recipe you’ll never make it the old way again.
+There’s nothing better than a glass of iced tea when you’re thirsty.
+Don’t heat up your kitchen by boiling the water on your stove.
+Once you try my very best Instant Pot Iced Tea recipe you’ll never make it the old way again.

 One Way to Make Instant Pot Iced Tea